AlexCppns/ac-fancy-input/README.md

 ## Available Services

-`acfiInterval` is the input animation service.
+`acfiInterval` is the input animation service, it is instantiated via the service `acfiIntervalInstance`.
 The following methods are used to start and stop the animation:

 - `startAnimationInterval()`: Starts the animation, not called by default.
 - `stopAnimationInterval()`: Stops the animation and resets it.

 `acfiData` contains most of the relevant data and methods used in this module.
-It is currently being refactored to allow multiple instances.
+Instances of that service can be obtained via the service acfiDataInstance.